Marker Logo

 Topics.
 This historical marker is listed in these topic lists: DisastersForts and CastlesWaterways & Vessels.
 A significant historical date for this entry is August 23, 1933.

 Location.
 37° 0.121′ N, 76° 18.661′ W. Marker is in Hampton, Virginia.
 It is in Fort Monroe.
-Marker is on Ingalls Road just north of Fenwick Road, on the right when traveling north.
+It is on Ingalls Road just north of Fenwick Road, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 30 Ingalls Rd, Fort Monroe VA 23651, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Hurricane Isabel (here, next to this marker); Wisser Hall: From Books To War Games (a few steps from this marker); Why Was The Fort Built Here? (within shouting distance of this marker); Fort Algernourne (within shouting distance of this marker); A Bay Worth Preserving (within shouting distance of this marker); Who Built Fort Monroe? (within shouting distance of this marker); How Big Is Fort Monroe? (within shouting distance of this marker); Digging Up The Past (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Hurricane Isabel (here, next to this marker); Wisser Hall: From Books To War Games (a few steps from this marker); Why Was The Fort Built Here? (within shouting distance of this marker); Fort Algernourne (within shouting distance of this marker); A Bay Worth Preserving (within shouting distance of this marker); Who Built Fort Monroe? (within shouting distance of this marker); How Big Is Fort Monroe? (within shouting distance of this marker); Digging Up The Past (within shouting distance of this marker).
 Touch for a list and map of all markers in Hampton.

 Paid Advertisement